 - 1 teaspoon organic walnuts

 Pro-Tip: Instead of walnuts, you might try organic pecans.
 However, they’re both wonderful choices!

 - ¾ cups organic extra-virgin olive oil (cold-pressed is best)

 - 2 tablespoons Bragg’s Organic Raw Apple Cider Vinegar

-- 2 tablespoons organic maple syrup (or your favorite natural sweetener)
+- 2 tablespoons organic maple syrup or organic raw honey

 - 2 organic Medjool dates

 Pro-Tip: When adding sweeteners, give raw organic honey a try.
 It has numerous health benefits and is found in many varieties from local beekeepers and apiaries, making it a sweet way to support local businesses.

 When collecting your ingredients, try purchasing organic, locally-sourced options if at all possible.
 Shopping local boosts your community’s economy and is great for biodiversity of the local environment.